Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 ```

- To schedule the job we need to pass the dependency `JobHandle` that was returned from the `m_Driver.ScheduleUpdate` call into the `Schedule` function of our `IJob`.
-We start by first invoking the `m_Driver.ScheduleUpdate` without a call to `Complete` and we pass the returning `JobHandle` to our saved `ClientJobHandle`.
+ To schedule the job, you need to pass the  `JobHandle` dependency that was returned from the `m_Driver.ScheduleUpdate` call in the `Schedule` function of your `IJob`.
+Start by invoking the `m_Driver.ScheduleUpdate` without a call to `Complete`, and pass the returning `JobHandle` to your saved `ClientJobHandle`.

 ```c#
 ClientJobHandle = m_Driver.ScheduleUpdate();
 ClientJobHandle = job.Schedule(ClientJobHandle);
 ```

-Then we pass the returned `ClientJobHandle` to our own job function returning a newly  updated `ClientJobHandle`.
+As you can see in the code above, you pass the returned `ClientJobHandle` to your own job, returning a newly updated `ClientJobHandle`.

-And that's it.
-We now should have a *JobifiedClientBehaviour* that looks like [this](samples/jobifiedclientbehaviour.cs.md)
+You now have a *JobifiedClientBehaviour* that looks like [this](samples/jobifiedclientbehaviour.cs.md).

 ## Creating a Jobified Server

-We start off pretty similar on the Server side.
-We create jobs needed and then we update the usage code.
+The server side is pretty similar to start with.
+You create the jobs you need and then you update the usage code.

-Before we begin let's start and think about it a little bit.
-We know that the `NetworkDriver` has a `ScheduleUpdate` function that returns a job handle.
-The job as we saw populates the internal buffers of the `NetworkDriver` and lets us call `PopEvent`/`PopEventForConnection`.
-So what if we create a job that will fan out and run the processing code for all connected Clients, and we do it in Parallel.
-Sure thing, looking at the documentation for the [JobSystem](https://docs.unity3d.com/Manual/JobSystemParallelForJobs.html), we can see that there is a `IJobParallelFor` that might do the trick so lets use that.
+Consider this: you know that the `NetworkDriver` has a `ScheduleUpdate` method that returns a `JobHandle`.
+The job as you saw above populates the internal buffers of the `NetworkDriver` and lets us call `PopEvent`/`PopEventForConnection` method.
+What if you create a job that will fan out and run the processing code for all connected clients in parallel?
+If you look at the documentation for the C# Job System, you can see that there is a [IJobParallelFor](https://docs.unity3d.com/Manual/JobSystemParallelForJobs.html) job type that can handle this scenario:

 ```c#
 struct ServerUpdateJob : IJobParallelFor